vinayakch09/EventHub/README.md

 ## <a name="introduction">✨ Introduction</a>

-Event Platform built to manage and showcase events seamlessly.
+DevEvent Platform built to manage and showcase events seamlessly.
 It features a dynamic home page displaying upcoming events, robust API routes for CRUD operations, Cloudinary-powered image uploads, detailed event pages with registration and similar event suggestions, and integrated analytics to track user engagement and optimize performance.

 ## <a name="tech-stack">⚙️ Tech Stack</a>